GuterKaffee/KSGER-STM32-T12-Soldering-Station/README.md

 e.g. Q4 was exchanged.

 ##Present state:
-- Schematics were added and component prefixes were added.
+- Schematics were added and component prefixes were corrected.

 ##Known issues: